mjeffrey18/sidekiq-rails-heroku-setup-guide/README.md

-# Install Sidekiq on Rails
+# Setup Sidekiq and Redis on Rails and use in Heroku Production

 Hey Everyone,
 I thought I would share this information with everyone to help anyone looking to setup and background job process on their rails development machine (which also works in Heroku production).